Buying a Franchise and Franchise Due Diligence – Critical Facts to Consider

 1. Buying a franchise means that you will be working within a given system.
 If you don’t like operating under someone else’s guidelines, you will not be happy as a franchisee.
 If you like proven businesses that work, then franchising might be a good choice.

 2. Do not believe that franchises are almost risk free.
 The fact is: Franchise failure rates are high.

 3. When you see an advertisement that says ‘Free Franchise Consulting‘, it means you will be dealing with franchise brokers and salespeople.
 They will be paid a fee or commission if you buy a franchise they recommend.
 Here is the difference between a broker and a consultant.

 4. Most franchise buyers don’t understand what they are buying because they do not conduct adequate franchise due diligence.
 A bad purchase cannot be reversed.
 Don’t become an unhappy franchisee.

 “I trust my instincts, so I’ll know if a franchise suits me”.
 Without knowledge of franchising and franchise due diligence, instincts are meaningless.

 “I’ll verify what I’m told and find out the truth about different opportunities.”
 Inexperienced buyers don’t know what or how to verify.

-First, let us be clear about what we do and not do.
-We don’t sell franchises, conduct searches, accept commissions, or represent franchisors.
+We do not sell franchises, conduct searches, accept commissions, or represent franchisors.
 We do provide expert franchise counsel, analysis, and due diligence focused only on our clients’ best interests.
 In fact, we consider it a great outcome when a buyer rejects a particular franchise or the idea of franchising altogether if it’s not for them.
-Avoiding potential disaster is always a good result.
+Avoiding any potential disaster is always a good result.

 Step 1.
 The Focus Program for Emerging Entrepreneurs.
 This unique course helps prospective buyers gain better insight into two critical questions: Should I really be self-employed?
 If so, what type of business should it be?